Nigh/pico-scheduler-template/README.md

-# pico-template
+# pico template with scheduler
-rpi pico template
+rpi pico template with scheduler

 ## prepare